-The John Deaver Drinko Academy for American Political Institutions and Civic Culture was founded in April of 1994.
+Culture was founded in April of 1994.
 In establishing the Academy, John and Elizabeth Drinko set forth two principal objectives.
 The first was to foster better public understanding of the writing and ratification of the U.S. Constitution in order to encourage greater levels of citizen participation in our democratic system of self-government.
-The second was to create a body of Distinguished Drinko Fellows composed of the second was to create a body of Distinguished Drinko Fellows composed of the most highly accomplished members of the Marshall University faculty.
+The second was to create a body of Distinguished Drinko Fellows composed of the most highly accomplished members of the Marshall University faculty.
 Because John Drinko repeatedly attributed his success in life to the excellent education he had received at Marshall, he conceptualized the Academy's Distinguished Drinko Fellows program as a way of repaying a debt to the institution.